umairfarooq27/MERN-Starter/README.md

      npm run build
      ```
    - This will create optimized static files in the `dist` directory of the `frontend` folder.
 You can then serve these files using any static file server or integrate them with your backend.
+\n## Setup\n- Install deps with
+pm install in both backend and frontend.